hkfgez/Lobster-Binance-OS/README.md

+# Lobster Binance OS

-Lobster Binance OS is not a single-feature assistant, but a unified intent control and task orchestration layer for the Binance ecosystem.
+Lobster Binance OS is an ecosystem-level intent router and task orchestration agent for Binance.

 It does not merely summarize announcements.
 It reorganizes fragmented activities, assets, tasks, risks, and execution paths into a unified action view based on the user's goal.